VKCOM/statshouse/website/docs/guides/view-graph.md

 to as _source_ because it is the same machine the data come from.

 Sampling means that StatsHouse throws away pieces of data to reduce its overall amount.
-To keep aggregation and statistics the same, StatsHouse multiplies the rest of data by a sampling coefficient (or a sampling factor).
+To keep aggregates and statistics the same, StatsHouse multiplies the rest of data by a sampling coefficient (or a sampling factor).

 The _Sampling source/aggregator_ meta-metric redirects you to the sampling coefficient information for the agent and